-Read what some film scoring graduates and other professional composers have to say about Berklee's film scoring program.
+Read what some screen scoring graduates and other professional composers have to say about Berklee's screen scoring program.

 "Berklee gave me the tools, the knowledge, and the gift of being surrounded by like-minded, passionate musicians that gave me the foundation to build my career on and to pursue my dreams.
 I’ll forever be grateful for all I’ve learned and experienced at Berklee."

 Pinar Toprak is an Emmy-nominated composer and rising star in Hollywood.
 She scored the smash hit Fortnite video game as well as the blockbuster Captain Marvel—both of which grossed more than 1 billion dollars worldwide.

 "In the last decade, I've noticed that the assistants I keep hiring are graduates of Berklee’s film scoring program.
 They seem to be incredibly well-educated technically, understand the process from top to bottom, and haven’t lost their individuality as writers.
 Excellent focus and work ethic, and maybe most important, a great attitude: I’ve seen these fine attributes in almost every Berklee grad I've interacted with."